yashdiggikar/USpeech/README.md

 ### **Gaurav Sharma**
 #### **Preprocessing**
-- Implemented and managed the data preprocessing scripts to prepare datasets for training and testing.
+- Implemented the data preprocessing scripts to prepare datasets for training and testing.
 - Key Scripts:
   - `LRW_dataset_preprocessing.py`: Handles preprocessing of the Lip Reading in the Wild (LRW) dataset, including video and audio synchronization and cleaning.
   - `collected_dataset_preprocessing.py`: Processes collected datasets, ensuring format uniformity and preparing inputs for further stages.